The WWF is run at a local level by the following offices...

 Inappropriate conduct, or misconduct, includes a wide range of personal actions or behaviours at the workplace or in performing duties by employees of WWF-Malaysia, its partners and people associated with WWF-Malaysia.
 These include but are not limited to: discrimination, harassment, sexual harassment, bullying, intimidation, verbal or physical assault, child abuse, abuse of power, theft, fraud, corruption including bribery, breach of personal data privacy and confidentiality, or other breaches of internal policy which create legal, financial or reputational risks to WWF-Malaysia, including negligence or lack of action by management which encourages such conduct.

-A project complaint refers to any negative impact on an individual or group within a community due to a failure on the part of WWF-Malaysia or its implementing partner to follow its Social Policies and Safeguards in the design or implementation of a WWF-Malaysia project activity.
+A project complaint refers to any negative impact on an individual or group within a community due to a failure on the part of WWF-Malaysia or its implementing partner to follow its Statements of Principles and Environmental and Social Safeguards Framework in the design or implementation of a WWF-Malaysia project activity.
 These include issues related to human rights, indigenous rights, gender equity and representation, economic well-being and community livelihoods.WWF-Malaysia’s Complaints Resolution Mechanism (CRM) is a formal channel to receive and respond to complaints or concerns raised by community stakeholders as a result of WWF-Malaysia’s actions or omissions.

 To facilitate the evaluation and investigation into the concerns raised, the complaint should provide as much essential information as possible.
 Where possible, the complaint should also include the contact details of the person making the complaint (in case additional information is required).